 Tasting the Regions

 Home to 27 gastronomic regions, there’s a whole lot of Slovenia to taste and tomorrow you’ll head out on a day trip to Vogel Mountain for a private cheese making and tasting experience, before sampling famous Bled Cream Cakes on a pletna boat ride across the picturesque Lake Bled.
-Round off your culinary adventure out in Eastern Slovenia with a private tasting of Janez’s favorite local products such as salamis, marmalades and pear schnapps, as well as Slovenia’s unique pumpkin oil ice cream.
+Round off your culinary adventure out in Eastern Slovenia with a private tasting of Janez’s favourite local products such as salamis, marmalades and pear schnapps, as well as Slovenia’s unique pumpkin oil ice cream.
 Appetite whetted, enjoy a traditional lunch of old Prekmurain dishes, before a final wine tasting with a boutique producer.
 A tasty end to a rather delectable ten days in Slovenia.